voxpupuli/puppet-icinga2/README.md

 A dictionary of macros which should be exported as environment variables prior to executing the command.

 ##### `vars`
-A dictionary containing custom attributes that are specific to this command.
+A dictionary containing custom attributes that are specific to this service, a string to do operations on this dictionary or an array for multiple use of custom attributes.

 ##### `timeout`
 The command timeout in seconds.
 Defaults to `60` seconds.